Burl Ives: 1930s–1940s

 In early 1942, Ives was drafted into the U.S. Army.
 He spent time first at Camp Dix, then at Camp Upton, where he joined the cast of Irving Berlin's This Is the Army.
-He attained the rank of corporal.
+Ives attained the rank of corporal.
 When the show went to Hollywood, he was transferred to the Army Air Forces.
-He was honorably discharged, apparently for medical reasons, in September 1943.
-Between September and December 1943, Ives lived in California with actor Harry Morgan.
+Ives was honorably discharged, apparently for medical reasons, in September 1943.
+Between September and December 1943, he lived in California with actor Harry Morgan.
 In December 1943, Ives went to New York City to work for CBS Radio for $100 a week.
 In 1944, he recorded The Lonesome Train, a ballad about the life and death of Abraham Lincoln, written by Earl Robinson (music) and Lampell (lyrics).

 In 1946, Ives was cast as a singing cowboy in the film Smoky.

-In 1947, Ives recorded one of many versions of "The Blue Tail Fly", but paired this time with the popular Andrews Sisters (Patty, Maxene, and LaVerne).
+The following year, he recorded one of many versions of "The Blue Tail Fly", but paired this time with the popular Andrews Sisters (Patty, Maxene, and LaVerne).
 The flip side of the record was a fast-paced "I'm Goin' Down the Road".
 Ives hoped the trio's success would help the record sell well, which it did, becoming both a best-selling disc and a Billboard hit.

-His version of the song "Lavender Blue" became his first hit and was nominated for an Academy Award for Best Original Song after Ives introduced it in the 1949 film So Dear to My Heart.
+Ives's version of the song "Lavender Blue" became his first hit and was nominated for an Academy Award for Best Original Song after Ives introduced it in the 1949 film So Dear to My Heart.

 Music critic John Rockwell said, "Ives' voice ... had the sheen and finesse of opera without its latter-day Puccinian vulgarities and without the pretensions of operatic ritual.
 It was genteel in expressive impact without being genteel in social conformity.
 And it moved people".